Paczków: History

 Paczków was officially founded and granted town rights on March 8, 1254, when the Polish Bishop of Wrocław, Tomasz I gave permission to two Flemings Henryk and Wilhelm, for the location of a new town Bogunów (mentioned under the Latinized name Bogunov) to be settled by German immigrants.
 The new town was placed near the ancient village of Paczków and took its name, and henceforth, the name of the village was changed to Stary Paczków ("Old Paczków").
 The name Paczków itself comes from the Old Polish male name Pakosław.
 Paczków, mentioned in medieval documents under the Latinized Old Polish names Paczkaw (Liber fundationis episcopatus Vratislaviensis) and Patzkow (Book of Henryków), quickly grew, becoming not only a market town, but also a stronghold, guarding southwestern borders of the ecclesiastical Duchy of Nysa of fragmented Poland.
 It was granted the so-called Flemish rights, based on Magdeburg rights.
 The new town received several privileges, such as the right to brew beer, and its early inhabitants were mostly craftsmen, such as bakers, butchers and shoemakers.

 In the Late Middle Ages and subsequent periods, Paczków shared the stormy fate of other towns of Silesia, with frequent disasters, such as hunger (1325), floods (1333, 1501, 1539, 1560, 1598, 1602), fires (1565, 1634), as well as epidemics - Black Death (1349), and cholera (1603–1607, 1633).
+During the Hussite Wars, in 1424, an alliance between Piast Duke John I of Ziębice and the towns and estates of Kłodzko Land was forged in the town.
 The town also suffered during the Hussite Wars, when it was captured by the Hussites on March 17, 1428.
 The period of religious wars did not end until the late 15th century, and only then did Paczków begin to flourish again.
 With the financial support of the dukes of Nysa, new fortifications were constructed, with a wall and towers.